cse-labs/res-edge-labs/README.md

     - Click on Clusters [direct link](https://res-edge.com/clusters)
     - Click on New Cluster
     - Fill out the information
+    - Select group /stores/ to add the cluster to the stores group during cluster creation time (this can be after the fact as well from the group edit screen as well)
     - Note the following Metadata fields are required and are case sensitive
       - region: [central, east, west]
       - state: [valid lower case state abbreviation]